smk/FFV/README.md

 	curl -s https://raw.github.com/micmcg/FFV/master/ffv.sh | bash

 You'll probably notice Finder popping up as it mounts the .dmgs, just leave it to do it's thing, it will unmount them automatically once it's installed the app.

+The Firefox versions are installed to `/Applications/Firefox-Versions/` and the installer cache is in `~/.ffv`

 ###To Do